 The Recruitment Process

 Your safety - and the safety of our employees - is extremely important to us.
 So in order to maintain social distancing, this year we will be conducting the entire recruitment process online and via video call, which includes online testing and a virtual assessment centre when relevant.
-No part of it will take place in-person.
+In fact the entire process is virtual, which will prepare you for our hybrid/flexible working culture.

 We’re a Disability Confident employer and are committed to equal opportunities.
 If you have any additional queries, requirements or you need more time to apply then please contact our recruitment team directly on 0345 010 4000.